Brisbane Lions: Collingwood

-Pre-1996, Fitzroy and Collingwood were fierce local rivals for over 100 years, sharing a suburban boundary down Smith Street, Melbourne, meeting in the 1905 and 1922 grand finals (both won by Fitzroy), and both clubs topping the premiership tally in the early days of the VFL.
+Pre-1996, Fitzroy and Collingwood were fierce local rivals for over 100 years, sharing a suburban boundary down Smith Street, Melbourne, meeting in the 1903, 1905, 1917 and 1922 grand finals (with Fitzroy winning the 1905 and 1922 premierships), and both clubs topping the premiership tally in the early days of the VFL.
 The bad blood between The Bears and Collingwood began in 1993 after top draft pick Nathan Buckley walked out on them and went to the Magpies after playing only a single season in Brisbane.
 Buckley was adamant that the move was the right career direction, with the belief he had more chance of winning a premiership elsewhere.
 However the rivalry between the Lions and the Magpies was properly ignited in late 1999 when Collingwood played their last ever AFL game at their spiritual home ground, Victoria Park.
 The Lions emerged 42 point victors that day and consigned the Magpies to their second wooden spoon in their VFL/AFL history.
 The rivalry between the two clubs peaked in the early 2000s, as the clubs played off in two consecutive Grand Finals in 2002 and 2003, with the Lions emerging victors on both occasions.
 The two clubs clashed once again in the 2023 Grand Final, 20 years on from their 2003 contest, with the Magpies emerging as the victors this time.
 In the 2025 Preliminary Finals the Lions would eliminate Collingwood on their way to winning the 2025 AFL Premiership.